 The shiny, bright, future promised to us from a young age slips away with every moment of inaction.
 Activism isn't just a pastime anymore — it's our only hope for survival.

 Zero Hour was born of climate anxiety.
-Most of the young people on Zero Hour's team had little to no prior organising experience, yet launched themselves into positions equating to a full-time internship doing unpaid, glory-free work.
+Most of the young people on Zero Hour's team had little to no prior organizing experience, yet launched themselves into positions equating to a full-time internship doing unpaid, glory-free work.
 Zero Hour would never have existed if we weren’t terrified.

 Zero Hour’s Youth Climate Summit, which will take place from July 12 to 14 in Miami, is a space to turn our fear into power.
 The Youth Climate Summit will not be your typical conference.
 By hosting this event in Miami, a city due to be underwater because of sea-level rise, Zero Hour is bringing the climate conversation to the frontlines, where people will be the most affected.
-Our summit, and our mission in the climate crisis, centres around minority youth, giving power and voice to those most affected.
+Our summit, and our mission in the climate crisis, centers around minority youth, giving power and voice to those most affected.

 This is not a crisis we created.
 This crisis is a choice that was made for us 50 years ago by people who valued profit over human life.
 However, it will be a crisis we fix, because there is no other alternative.
 The youth are rising, and we won’t stop until we win, or die trying.